Eric Jones (footballer, born 1915): Playing career

 Jones played for Kidderminster Harriers, Wolverhampton Wanderers, Portsmouth, Stoke City and West Bromwich Albion.
 During the war he guested for Portsmouth, Chelsea, Watford, Southend United, Tottenham Hotspur, Arsenal, Queens Park Rangers, Crystal Palace, Northampton Town, Fulham and Exeter City.
 After the war he continued his career with Brentford and then Crewe Alexandra.

 Management career

 Jones managed Swiss side BSC Young Boys, leading the club to a seventh-place finish in the Nationalliga A in 1950–51.
 After leaving the Wankdorf Stadium, he took charge at Belgian club Beerschot.
 He later took charge at Dutch Tweede Divisie club De Graafschap.

 He was appointed Port Vale's trainer-coach in June 1962, introducing revolutionary intensive training sessions for the players.
 He had to be taken off the pitch during his first match with the club after being struck by a bottle thrown from the crowd at Wrexham's Racecourse Ground.
-In his autobiography, Colin Grainger claimed that Jones were extremely unpopular with the squad and that the bottle had actually been thrown by a player.
-His approach of strict discipline was apparently not favoured by the board either and he resigned his post at Vale Park for domestic reasons in October 1962.
+In his autobiography, Colin Grainger claimed that Jones were extremely unpopular with the squad and that the bottle had been thrown by a player.
+His approach of strict discipline was not favoured by the board either and he resigned his post at Vale Park for domestic reasons in October 1962.